ElAbdulRezak/Windows-Tweaks-And-Optimization/README.md

 # Windows 11 ElAbdulRezakOs Pro Lite

-🛑NO UPDATE WILL BE COMING FOR A LONG TIME🛑
+🛑THERE WILL NEVER BE UPDATE🛑

 📌This project has been created for the user to run the operating system with the best performance and security.